The Pillow Archive

-Referencing eighteenth-century samplers, Pillow Talk is a series of pillowcases embroidered whereby moral instruction is replaced with botanical prevailing attitudes toward women’s involvement in botany and science.
-Embroidery is reclaimed as a critical, feminist tool and the pillowcase, a domestic, utilitarian object typically associated with rest, dreaming, and intimate private space, is reclaimed to become a site of record and resistance.
-Through embroidery, these overlooked household objects preserve not only voices and values themselves, but the persistent historical barriers that constrained female botanical practice; they become archival fragments that document the counter-thoughts women have gone to bed with and the limitations that shaped their waking lives.
+Referencing eighteenth-century samplers, the Pillow Archive is a series of embroidered pillowcases in which moral instruction is replaced with quotations that expose prevailing attitudes toward women’s involvement in botany and science.
+Embroidery is reclaimed as a critical, feminist tool and the pillowcase, normally a domestic, utilitarian object associated with rest, dreaming, and intimate private space, is transformed into a site of record and resistance.
+Through embroidery, these overlooked household objects preserve not only voices and values themselves, but also the persistent historical barriers that constrained female botanical practice; they become archival fragments that document the counter-thoughts women carried to bed and the limitations that shaped their waking lives.

-In the context of women's inaccessibility to Latin, the cross-stitch 'X-shaped' stitches evoke the illiterate’s signature mark, highlighting how even elite women were rendered effectively ‘illiterate’ in scientific discourse.
-Unlike other forms of stitching, the style carries no personal identity, its anonymity echoing the reality that when women did publish botanical observations, felt compelled to do so anonymously.
+In the context of women's exclusion from learning Latin, the cross-stitch's repetitive X-shape evokes the illiterate’s mark, underscoring how even elite women were rendered effectively ‘illiterate’ within scientific discourse.
+Unlike other forms of stitching, cross-stitch carries no personal identity, its anonymity echoing the reality that when women did publish botanical observations, they often felt compelled to do so anonymously.

 Back to PhD Page